On this page

 What are common reasons I-485 gets rejected?

-Neglecting to provide necessary evidence can lead to the rejection or denial of your application.
-Additional frequent issues include using an outdated form edition, omitting signatures, leaving sections incomplete, and submitting incorrect fee amounts.
-Carefully review all requirements before sending your application.
+Neglecting to provide necessary evidence can lead to your application being rejected or denied.
+Other frequent issues include using an outdated form edition, omitting signatures, leaving sections incomplete, or submitting incorrect fee amounts.
+Ensure all requirements are thoroughly reviewed before sending your application.

 VisaMind provides informational guidance only and is not a government agency.
 This is not legal advice.
 Requirements can change and eligibility depends on your specific facts.
 If your case is complex or high-stakes, consult a licensed immigration attorney.